 Material transfer agreements may be used for different purposes, such as joint research, intellectual property creation, or material testing.
 When parties collaborate for joint research and collaboration, sharing materials requires careful risk mitigation.
 Using a material transfer agreement can help mitigate against various risks which the parties could face.

-Key clauses to consider in a material transfer agreement
+Key clauses to consider in a material transfer agreements

 There are several scenarios which could involve organisations sharing materials for different purposes, such as companies sharing biological materials for scientific research.
 As such, there is no one-size-fits-all approach to material transfer agreements.
 Each agreement must be carefully drafted, considering the project's purposes, the relevant materials, and associated legal and regulatory issues.